-While the region is far from the return to pre-pandemic times, small steps are being taken to safely ease lockdowns and avoid another deadly wave of outbreaks.
+The tri-state area has plowed forward with its reopening process after a months-long shutdown.
+While the region is far from a return to pre-pandemic times, increasing steps are being taken to safely return to a new sense of normal.

-(If you need help determining whether your business is allowed to reopen, click here.)
+Here's a look at which businesses and activities are included in New York's reopening phases.
+(If you need help determining whether your business is eligible, click here.)

 Here's the breakdown of businesses that can reopen in Phase I: